RopeDraak/ropedraak/src/pages/posts/hog-tie.md

 This is the complete chest harness!
 This is a great place to goof off and have some fun since the arms are firmly attached.
 Next step is to add the legs.

-Guide your sub to the bed.
+Guide your partner to the bed.
 This can be awkward with their arms tied behind their back, but it helps to have them start by sitting on the edge of the bed.

 ![](/images/hogtie/29.jpg)